The Haffner Orchestra is Lancaster’s own symphony orchestra, comprising amateur players and local professionals drawn from across the North West.

 The orchestra gives three regular concerts a year in Lancaster.
-These take place in November, February and June, and there is always a pre-concert talk, free of charge.
+These take place in November or early December, February or early March and June, and there is always a pre-concert talk, free of charge.
 We play a broad range of music from the baroque and classical periods to romantic and contemporary works including new commissions.

 We like to be out and about in Lancaster and Morecambe, bringing music to community events and engaging new audiences.
 The orchestra has played in St Nics Arcade, the main shopping precinct in Lancaster, as part of Lancaster Music Festival, and in Morecambe’s iconic Midland Hotel during ‘Bard by the Beach’.
 Small groups representing the orchestra play around the city in pubs and the market square for events such as ‘Festa Italia’ and ‘Light up Lancaster’.

 We contribute to musical education in the community as much as we can, running workshops and masterclasses.
 We have organised free concerts for large numbers of primary school children…. events demonstrating the art of conducting (with would-be conductors as “trainees”) …….events when anyone of any age can could come and play with the orchestra, experiencing playing great music with a professional conductor…..and events in the local library.

 We are particularly keen to support young people.
 More and more young people are auditioning to play with us and membership of the orchestra is free for young people and students.
 Concert tickets for 18's and under are free, and student tickets are only £5 on the door.
 Special talks are offered to sixth-formers studying works which we are performing.